-Rocket Spanish is an online Spanish course by Rocket Languages.
+Rocket Spanish is an online Spanish course and app by Rocket Languages.
 It's the biggest selling course in the Rocket Languages lineup — particularly popular for folks wanting casual, conversational Latin American Spanish.

 The idea behind Rocket Spanish is that it supposedly focuses on the most useful grammar and vocabulary first, rather than bogging you down with stuff you don't need to begin with.